redabenhyma/theodo-stack-generator/README.md

 yo theodo-stack
 ```

 You will be prompted for a backend.
-If you just want to create a React-Redux app, choose **none**.
+If you just want to create a React-Redux app, choose **none** and then React-Redux.

 Then follow the generated documentation installation steps.